SaftIng/safting.github.io/doc/store.md

   - This parameter contains key-value pairs and should provide additional introductions for the store and/or its adapter(s).

 *Return value*: Returns true if at least one match was found, false otherwise.

+#### getStoreDescription

+Get information about the store and its features.

+*Parameter*: none

+*Return value*: Array which contains information about the store and its features.